Flipping money, or spending money on some sort of asset and then reselling it for profit, is one of the oldest side hustles in the books.

 Amazon FBA is ideal for retail arbitrage because it lets you focus on sourcing more inventory, and your listings are also Prime-eligible which is pretty much a must-have these days.

-Another way to flip money is to invest using real estate crowdfunding platforms.
+Another way to flip money is to invest using real estate investing platforms.

 Unlike traditional real estate investing which requires immense capital, real estate crowdfunding is more beginner-friendly.

-With crowdfunding platforms, you can buy shares of income-generating real estate since investors pool their money together to buy properties.
+With these investing platforms, you can buy shares of income-generating real estate since investors pool their money together to buy properties.

-For example, with Fundrise, you can invest in income-generating real estate starting with just $10.
+For example, with Arrived, you can invest in income-generating real estate rentals starting with just $100.

-This is a very common way to get into flipping, and like retail arbitrage, you can focus on reselling popular products to people in your city.
+Flipping stuff you already own is a very common way to get into flipping.
+Like retail arbitrage, you can focus on reselling popular products to people in your city.

 Popular marketplaces to resell stuff includes:

 - Mercari: One of the best selling apps if you want to sell a variety of products and manage things from your smartphone.